Dementia: Society and culture

+Among people aged 60 years and over, dementia was ranked in 2010 as the 9th most burdensome condition.
 The World Health Organization's (WHO) global action plan on the public health response to dementia (2017-2025) set a target for 75% of WHO Member States (194 countries) to develop a policy or plan for dementia by 2025.
 These plans recognize that people can live well with dementia for years, as long as the right support and timely access to a diagnosis are available.
 However, in 2025, only 23% of Member States (45 countries) have a national policy for dementia.